shospodarets/shospodarets.github.io/_posts/2015-01-19-fetch_in_action.md

 <span data-height="200" data-theme-id="178" data-slug-hash="emWmBz" data-user="malyw" data-default-tab="result" class="codepen"></span>

-In getting JSON example <mark>headers</mark> option was set before fetching resource to show JSON is expected as answer.<br>
+In getting JSON example `headers` option was set before fetching resource to show JSON is expected as answer.<br>
 But we also can work with response headers.
 Let's check that server answers with JSON as expected:<br>

 ```javascript